Developing Your Teaching and Preparing for the Academic Job Market

 The applicant must:

-• Meet with a CTE consultant and complete an application form in order to enroll in either certificate program.
+• Meet with a CTE consultant and complete an enrollment form.

 • Serve in a University-recognized teaching capacity as a TA, Adjunct, or GA with significant and consistent teaching responsibilities such as grading, tutoring, lab instruction, teaching online, etc.

-• Applicants must be able to be observed in their teaching role by 2 different Duquesne faculty members.
+• Participate in observations of their teaching by 2 different Duquesne faculty members.

-• Be a graduate student at Duquesne University while completing the program (though TA status might change).
+• Be a graduate student at Duquesne University while completing the program.

 • Enroll at least 6 months prior to intended graduation date.